AlexandrErohin/home-assistant-tplink-router/README.md

 - TL-WA3001 v1.0
 - TL-XDR3010 V2
 - XC220-G3v v2.30

-### Not fully tested Hardware Versions
+### <a id="mercusys">MERCUSYS routers</a>
-- AD7200 V2
+- MR47BE v1.0
-- Archer A6 (V2 and V3)
-- Archer A10 (V1 and V2)
-- Archer A20 (V1, V3)
-- Archer C8 (V3 and V4)
-- Archer C9 (V4 and V5)
-- Archer C59 V2
-- Archer C90 V6
-- Archer C900 V1
-- Archer C1200 V3
-- Archer C1900 V2
-- Archer C4000 (V2 and V3)
-- Archer C5400 V2
-- TL-WR1043N V5
+- H60XR 1.0

-Please let me know if you have tested integration with one of this or other model.
+Please let me know if you have tested integration with any other model.
 Open an issue with info about router's model, hardware and firmware versions.

 ## <a id="add_support">Adding Support For More Models</a>
 Guidelines [CONTRIBUTING.md](https://github.com/AlexandrErohin/TP-Link-Archer-C6U/blob/master/CONTRIBUTING.md)